goocio/oxford-maths-problem-sheet-templates/README.md

 As of Hilary 2025 I now also provide them in Typst, with a converter I threw together that generates a Typst file based on the input $\LaTeX$ file; see the `typstify` directory and the associated example `demo.typ` automatically converted from `demo.tex`.
 I'm aware things like pandoc exist but as of when I last tried, it's still terrible at `.tex -> .typ` conversion.
+The only manual modifications made to the `.typ` file output by `typstify` will be if `typstifyRemaining` puts a `#panic` in for an unprocessed macro.